Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: GLMM Robustness Check

 \section{GLMM Robustness Check}

-The main text uses a linear probability model \citep[LPM;][]{angristpischke2009} for binary outcomes.
-LPM residuals are mechanically heteroscedastic for binary data, so this section refits the binary decompositions as a generalized linear mixed model (GLMM) with a logit link via \texttt{lme4::glmer(family = binomial)} \citep{bates2015lme4} as a robustness check.
+Binary outcomes in the main text use a linear probability model \citep[LPM,][]{angristpischke2009}.
+The LPM residuals for binary data are heteroscedastic, raising the question of whether the variance-component shares reported in the main text are link-function artifacts.
+To check, we refit the three binary decompositions with a logit link via \texttt{lme4::glmer(family = binomial)} \citep{bates2015lme4} and compare the GLMM shares with the LPM shares used in the main text.

-The main finding survives the link change.
-The item$\times$judge interaction continues to dominate and is \emph{amplified} under the GLMM.
-For safety scoring it rises from 44.2\% (LPM) to 87.0\% (GLMM) because small probability-scale differences map to large logit-scale differences at extreme base rates.
-The LPM remains the primary specification because variance components on the probability scale have direct interpretation and D-study projections are straightforward.
+The decomposition holds up under the logit link in all three benchmarks.
+The same component dominates in each case (judge model on pairwise and safety, within-category item heterogeneity on MMLU), and rank correlations are near-perfect ($\rho = 0.99$ pairwise, $0.91$ safety, $0.95$ MMLU).
+The GLMM amplifies judge-model dominance for safety from 43.8\% (LPM) to 70.7\% (GLMM), because small probability-scale gaps between judges become large logit-scale gaps at the 94\% safe base rate.
+For MMLU at the 53\% correct base rate the GLMM moves share from items to prompts (prompt rises from 14.7\% to 35.7\%).
+We keep the LPM in the main text because its components live on the probability scale and read off as percent-of-variance directly; the GLMM serves here only as the link-function robustness check.